Milner39/Special-Offer-Scraper/README.md

 Deals that are added can be:
 - [ ] Filtered
 - [ ] Sent to a recipient via email

+You can also add your Fleet Solutions login details to a `.env` file and the scraper will log into your account and only show offers available specifically to your company.

 ## Prerequisites